OctopusDeploy/docs/docs/operations-runbooks/runbooks-vs-deployments/index.md

 - Environments from the [Project Lifecycle](/docs/deployment-process/lifecycles/index.md).

 :::hint
-In Octopus 2020.2 and earlier, if you need to restrict the environment that a runbook can be executed in, you can achieve this by adding an [Environment run condition](docs/deployment-process/conditions#environments) in each step of the runbook process.
+In Octopus 2020.2 and earlier, if you need to restrict the environment that a runbook can be executed in, you can achieve this by adding an [Environment run condition](docs/deployment-process/conditions/index.md#environments) in each step of the runbook process.
 :::

 ## Retention policy

-Lifecycles and their retention policies do not apply to runbooks (only deployments).
+Project [Lifecycles](/docs/deployment-process/lifecycles/index.md) and their retention policies do not apply to runbooks (only deployments).
 From **Octopus 2020.3**, it’s possible to set a retention policy for a runbook by selecting this from the *Run settings* in **{{Runbook,Settings}}**:

 ![Runbook retention policies](runbook-runsettings-retention.png "width=500")